Frederick Go

-Frederick D. Go is a Filipino government official and former business executive who has served as the secretary of finance since 2025 on an ad interim basis under President Bongbong Marcos.
+Frederick D. Go (born June 13, 1970) is a Filipino government official and former business executive who has served as the secretary of finance since 2025 on an ad interim basis under President Bongbong Marcos.
 He previously served as Special Assistant to the President for Investment and Economic Affairs under President Marcos from 2024 to 2025.
 He previously served as the CEO of Robinsons Land.

 Early life and education

 Frederick D. Go earned a Bachelor of Science degree in Management Engineering from the Ateneo de Manila University.